joshbegley/nyt-latest/previous.md

 `TCU has wins over two ranked teams but dropped out of the top 25 after going 0-4 for the week. `\
 https://nytimes.com/athletic/7065683/2026/02/23/college-baseball-rankings-southern-miss-tcu-lsu/

-**Lakers' offense is still inconsistent despite their Big 3: 'We're not there yet'**\
+**Lakers' offense is still inconsistent despite their big 3: 'We're not there yet'**\
 `In Sunday's loss to the Celtics, the Lakers showed they're still not as connected as they should be.`\
 https://nytimes.com/athletic/7065235/2026/02/23/lakers-celtics-loss-luka-doncic-lebron-james/